rh-ssa-demos/agentic-ai-enabled-ran/README.md

    * Trained models are saves as S3 objects for reuse in predictions

  **GenAI Integration**
- - Hosts predictive models for inference
+ - Hosts on ODF predictive models for inference
  - RAG (Retrieval-Augumented Generation):
    * Accesses external documentation and knowledge bases.
    * Enriches LLM responses with factual, context-aware information.